m-tabak/DeepinfraCSharp/README.md

 {
   Console.Write(word);
 }
-//Output: The color of an Orange is Orange.
+//Output: The color of an orange is, well, orange!
+Orange is a warm, vibrant color that is named after the fruit.
+It is a mixture of red and yellow, and is often associated with energy, enthusiasm, and creativity.
 ```

 ## Requirements